An Aggregation Scheme for Increased Power: Simulations

 It is natural to ask whether the gains in power present in Table \ref{fig:power_1} hold across different levels of correlation of observations within a school.
 To examine this we conducted additional simulations holding the imposed effect constant, but varying the intraclass correlation (ICC).
 We present these results in Figure \ref{fig:power_icc}.

-In Figure \ref{fig:power_icc}, {PWRD} aggregation consistently outperforms flat weighting and mixed effects models across ICCs that typically arise in educational settings \citep{hedges2007intraclass}.
+In Figure \ref{fig:power_icc}, {PWRD} aggregation consistently outperforms the standard methods across ICCs that typically arise in educational settings \citep{hedges2007intraclass}.
 For intraclass correlations between 0.1 and 0.2, {PWRD} aggregation provides 35-45\% more power than the competitors.
 That gap decreases for larger ICCs, although this is at the upper range of reasonable ICC values.
-Furthermore, we still obtain a 25\% improvement in power.
+Furthermore, we still obtain a 35\% improvement in power.
+Lastly, the step-down Dunnett combination of PWRD aggregation and flat weighting offers substantially greater power than the standard methods do on their own.